-Talk Daily: The very best way to develop a partnership with your child's counselors is to spend just a few moments each day in conversation.
-Tell the counselors about your child's evening, his/her likes and dislikes, family and friends who are important in his or her life.

-Ask Questions: Ask the counselors about your child's day, the activities he/she enjoys, the friends he/she likes to play with and his/her progress in developing a new skill.
-Be sure to add notes on your camper forms as our staff will utilize this information throughout the summer.

-Call: If you have a question or just want to check in during the day you can call the Camp Recky office.
-The staff will be happy to talk with you about your child's day.

-E-mail: The staff can be reached via email at agegroup@osu.edu or pangio.3@osu.edu.
+- Talk Daily: The very best way to develop a partnership with your child's counselors is to spend just a few moments each day in conversation.
+Tell the counselors about your child's evening, their likes and dislikes, family and friends who are important in their life. - Ask Questions: Ask the counselors about your child's day, the activities they enjoy, the friends they like to play with and their progress in developing a new skill.
+Be sure to add notes on your camper forms as our staff will utilize this information throughout the summer. - Call: If you have a question or just want to check in during the day you can call the Camp Recky office.
+The staff will be happy to talk with you about your child's day. - E-mail: The staff can be reached via email at camprecky@osu.edu.
 If you have specific questions for your child's camp staff or want to check in on your child, you can send us an e-mail.